huggingface/transformers/docs/source/model_doc/vit.rst

     an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-ViT
+Vision Transformer (ViT)
 -----------------------------------------------------------------------------------------------------------------------

 Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ViT model was proposed in `An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale
+The Vision Transformer (ViT) model was proposed in `An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale
 <https://arxiv.org/abs/2010.11929>`__  by Alexey Dosovitskiy, Lucas Beyer, Alexander Kolesnikov, Dirk Weissenborn, Xiaohua Zhai,
 Thomas Unterthiner, Mostafa Dehghani, Matthias Minderer, Georg Heigold, Sylvain Gelly, Jakob Uszkoreit, Neil Houlsby.
 It's the
 first paper that successfully trains a Transformer encoder on ImageNet, attaining very good results compared to familiar convolutional